contao/docs/docs/manual/user-management/members.en.md

 Members are also organized in groups and inherit access rights to protected pages from them.

-### Forwarding
+### Auto-redirect

-In the frontend module "Login" you can define to which page members will be redirected after registration.
+In the front end module "Login" you can define to which page members will be redirected after registration.
 In the group settings you can overwrite this default page with an individual destination page per group.

-**Forward on registration:** Here you activate the individual forwarding.
+**Redirect on login:** Here you activate the individual redirect.

-**Forwarding page:** Here you select the target page.
+**Redirect page:** Here you select the target page.

-### Account settings
+### Group settings

 Member groups can also be deactivated manually or automatically.